ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 ## What about Apple Blocks?

 Apple Blocks are not the fastest, but they the best of the C extensions while being the worst of the "fast" solutions.
 They are not faster than just hacking the `ARG*` into the function signature and using regular normal C function calls, unfortunately, and that's likely due to their shared, heap-ish nature.
-The saddest part about Apple Blocks is that it works using a Blocks Runtime that is already as optimized as it can possibly be: Clang and Apple both document that whie the Blocks Runtime does manage an Automatic Reference Counted (ARC) Heap of Block pointers, when a Block is first created it will literally have its memory stored on the stack rather than in the heap.
+The saddest part about Apple Blocks is that it works using a Blocks Runtime that is already as optimized as it can possibly be: Clang and Apple both document that while the Blocks Runtime does manage an Automatic Reference Counted (ARC) Heap of Block pointers, when a Block is first created it will literally have its memory stored on the stack rather than in the heap.
 In order to move it to the heap, one must call `Block_copy` to trigger the "normal" heap-based shenanigans.
 We never call `Block_copy`, so this is with as-fast-as-possible variable access and management with few allocations.

 It's very slightly disappointing that: normal C functions with an `ARG*` blob; a custom C++ class using a discriminated union and `operator()`; any mildly conscientious use of lambdas; and, any other such shenanigans perform better than the very best Apple Blocks has to offer.
 One has to imagine that all of the ARC management functions made to copy the `int^(void)` "hat-style" function pointers, even if they end up not doing much for the data stored on the stack, impacted the results here.
 But, this is also somewhat good news: because Apple Block hat pointers are cheaply-copiable entities (they are just pointers to a Block object), it means that even if we copy all of the arguments into the closure every function call, that copying is about as cheap as it can get.
 Obivously, as regular "Lambdas" and "Lambas (No Function Helpers)" demonstrate, being able to just slurp everything up by address/by reference -- including visible function arguments -- with `[&]` saves us a teensy, tiny bit of time[^apple-blocks-parameters].